popraf/domain_classifier/README.md

 By doing so, and disregarding balancing the train dataset with SMOTE/SMOTETomek, XGBoost (w/o hyperparameter tuning) achieved 76% F1 Score, 76% Balanced Accuracy, 87% ROC AUC on a validation set (the set is not highly representative, it contains 200 samples from each group).
 The results are available in `4_XGB_DropScaleWeights.ipynb`.

-After hyperparameters tuning, the algorithm performace increased to 80% F1 Scord, 80% Balanced Accuracy, and 90% ROC AUC.
+After hyperparameters tuning, the algorithm performace increased to 80% F1 Score, 80% Balanced Accuracy, and 90% ROC AUC.